ePages-de/epages-devportal/_posts/2020/2020-11-12-3-tips-for-feedback-in-a-scrum-team.md

 As Scrum Masters, we have to stress that you may speak to your Scrum Master / Agile Coach about the matter, but it’s about you to address your feedback.
 The Scrum Master cannot give background information about what exactly annoyed you.
 On top of that, three team members telling someone they did not like a behaviour is ten times more efficient that one consolidated Scrum Master feedback.

 The same is true for feedback via your manager.
-If you immediately complain to the manager instead of telling the person directly, this may result in a negative view your manager will get on that person, a lesser likelihood for raises and usually, it will take longer for the manager to give feedback than for you.
+If you immediately complain to the manager instead of telling the person directly, this may will take longer for the manager to give feedback than for you.
 What would you prefer?
 Would you like your colleagues to give direct feedback to you or should they pass it on to your manager instead?

 ## 3)	Praise often

 This post is mainly focussed on giving negative feedback, but of course, the same is true for praise.
 Honest and specific praise costs you very little effort and has a huge effect.
 This is especially true if you have talked about an improvement your colleague could make and then realize that they actually changed the behaviour.
 Instant praise is the best way to reinforce this.